 Tip:

-When time or distance does not allow you to attend a regular critique group, we recommend “Becoming Your Own Critique Partner” an Eppie winning resource from Janet Lane Walters and Jane Toombs.
+When time or distance does not allow you to attend a regular critique group, we recommend “Becoming Your Own Critique Partner” an EPPIE-winning resource from Janet Lane Walters and Jane Toombs.